BWDaniels97/QA-SFIA-2/README.md

 ## My App Idea

+My idea was very simple and consisted of an app that, when used, generated a characters class, race and weapon.
+I did this by using API's.
+Spesifcally 3 seperate API's, two of which I made get requests too, to acuire the race and class of the character.
+Then one that I made a post request to, to get the weapon based on the characters class that was attained earlier.
+The data collected is then placed on to a database and is then shown on the webpage use SQLAlchemy querys.
+Below is a little diagram on how my app interacts with the API's.

+PIC HERE

 ## Entity Relationship Diagram

+Below is a little entity relationship diagram that shows how my database was set out.
+Because the minimul vaible product for this project only needed one database that is what I did.
+This helped my keep my project simple so that I ciuld focus on completeing every aspect to a good standard.

+PIC HERE

 ## Jira Board

+I used Jira to plan out and keep track of my project.
+I used a Kanban board with full expansion on user stories, use cases and tasks needed to complete the project.
+It also helps keeping track of any issues or risks that I faced whilst completing the project.

+Here is a link to my Jira board: LINK HERE

 ## Risk Analysis

+Below is a risk assessment that I carried out to help me identify the potential risks and problems that could arrise whilst developing or after developing my project.
+By doing this I could then figure out ways of preventing these problems so that I am prepared if the ever do arrise.

+PIC HERE

 ## CI Pipeline

+Below is the CI Pipeline that describes my project.
+The tools used for each section are also detailed below.

+* Kanban Board: Jira
+* Version Control: Git/Github
+* CI Server: Jenkins
+* Configuration Management: Ansible
+* Cloud server: GCP virtual machines
+* Containerisation: Docker
+* Orchestration Tool: Docker Swarm
+* Reverse Proxy: NGINX

+PIC HERE

 ## Deployment

+To deploy of the app I utilised the automation feature that jenkins provides.
+I did this by using the pipeline feature to automate the use of Ansible and Docker.
+I also added a webhook so that after making a commit to my GitHub project, Jenkins will trigger a pipeline job.
+The pipeline uses a Jenkinsfile in the project to run the different stages of the pipeline.
+This is because they are outlined in the Jenkinsfile.
+In order to simplify the Jenkinsfile, I split each step into seperate scripts that handle a different stages of the pipeline.
+First, Jenkins will then run all my unit tests, and if they pass it will move on to the next stage.
+The next stage will run my ansible playbook.
+This configures my docker swarm manager and worker so that the app can be deployed onto them.
+The next stage then logs in to docker hub and creates and pushes the images of the app to my dockerhub.
+The final stage then deploys the app using docker stack.

+PIC HERE OF JENKINS

 ## Front end Design